peetjvv/vue-starter-app/README.md

 # vue-starter-app

 This is a lightweight starter Vue app without all the extra code that comes with `create-vue`.
+I use this to spin up my personal projects.
+Feel free to fork/copy and start up an app of your own.
+This app has the following set up and ready to use out of the box:

+- Vite
+- adding custom assets like images and favicon
+- Typescript ready
+- Sass
+- linting with Prettier and ESLint (recommend adding the ESLint extension in VS Code)

 ## Requirements